 The map will be updated after the consolidated club parkrun statistics become available each weekend.
 Anyone who ‘claims’ a new parkrun for TBH will see their endeavours rewarded by the appearance of the TBH badge and their glory acknowledged in the parkrun round-up feature on the website.

-The latest additions to the map are; (updated 2nd September 2018)
+The latest additions to the map are (updated 13th March 2019)

-Tom Charlton – quickest time by TBH member at Gateshead parkrun
+Rachel Gill – quickest time by a female member at Sewerby parkrun

 Claire Wynarczyk – quickest time by a female member at Osterley parkrun

 Joanne Lee – quickest time by a female member at Fulham Palace parkrun and highest age grading

 Matthew Pearson – first member to run at Poolbeg parkrun

 Charly Blackburn – quickest time by a member at Cliffe Castle parkrun

 Click on the image below to view the TBH parkrun map

 (this feature is best viewed on a desktop computer/laptop rather than a mobile device).